 Regular Meetings and Proactive Outreach

-How to Compare Advisors Fairly
+How Do You Compare Investment Advisors Fairly?

 1. Compare Scope of Work, Not Just the Percentage